alexa/alexa-auto-sdk/samples/cpp/README.md

     To resolve this, edit the `samples/cpp/assets/config.json` file and choose a unique serial number.

-## v2.2.1 Release Notes <a id = "v221-release-notes"></a>

-See [CHANGELOG](../../CHANGELOG.md) for more general information about the v2.2.1 release.

-### Enhancements
-* Introduces additional TemplateRuntime platform interface features that you can integrate in your application to enrich the user's experience with Now Playing cards for AudioPlayer and ExternalMediaPlayer implementations.

-### Resolved Issues
-No resolved issues.

-### Known Issues
+## Known Issues <a id="ki"></a>
-* Playback controls in the C++ Sample App Playback Controller Menu are static text items and do not change visual state (e.g. add/remove, hilite, select) based on audio player metadata.
+* Playback controls in the Playback Controller Menu are static text items and do not change visual state (e.g. add/remove, hilite, select) based on audio player metadata.
-* All previous known issues listed below.

-## v2.2.0 Release Notes <a id = "v220-release-notes"></a>

-### Enhancements
-* Added a **TimeZone** option to the menu.
-The supported values are stored in the [menu.json file](./assets/menu.json).
-* Added playback control options for music (such as play, pause, stop, rewind, and shuffle) to the menu.
-* Updated the System Audio extension to include the ability to parse audio playlist source types.

-### Resolved Issues
-* Fixed an issue where the C++ Sample App local media source did not pause when switching to music streams such as Amazon Music or SiriusXM.

-### Known Issues
+* Increasing or decreasing speaker volume in quick succession causes lag and delayed responses from Alexa.
+* On QNX:
-* Alarms and music playback cannot be muted separately on QNX platforms using the C++ Sample App.
+    * You cannot mute alarms and music playback separately with the sample app.
-* You may experience volume control issues when running the C++ Sample App on QNX.
-These issues are caused by a known OpenMAX AL (application layer) problem that has been resolved in the 11/28/19 release of QNX Multimedia Suite 2.0.
-Please contact QNX directly to obtain the fix.
+    * You might experience volume control issues caused by a known OpenMAX AL (application layer) problem that has been resolved in the 11/28/19 release of QNX Multimedia Suite 2.0.
+Contact QNX to obtain the fix.
+    * You might experience a delay to start playback of iHeartRadioStations caused by an OpenMAX AL (application layer) problem.
-* You may experience intermittent distorted audio when streaming SiriusXM on the QNX platform.
+    * You might experience intermittent distorted audio when streaming SiriusXM.
-* Increasing/decreasing speaker volume in quick succession causes lag and delayed responses from Alexa.
-* Using the C++ Sample App to play Audible books or Amazon Music is not supported on Poky Linux for iMX8 (ARM 64-bit).

 Refer to the [System Audio extension README](../../extensions/experimental/system-audio/README.md) for known issues related to audio.